10yard/pactrainer/readme.md

 # Pattern Trainer Plugin for Pac-Man #

+Do you want to get good at the original arcade Pac-Man?
+The solution is here!

 The Pac-Man Trainer will help you to improve your Pac-Man skills.
-It is an aid to learning the common patterns for completing boards.
+It's an interactive aid to learning the common patterns for completing boards - or helping you complete the entire game.
 You follow an on-screen path through each board.
 For the pattern to hold,  you must stay on track and turn corners quickly - steering ahead of each turn.

+Here's a video review by GenXGrownup: https://www.youtube.com/watch?v=YXgzogIQPOc

 There are different pattern sets to help you get to achieve your goals.
 You may want to reach the 9th Key at level 21 from which point all of the remaining boards play the